Andrewsper/CS431ObstacleAvoidanceRobot/README.md

         check for collision in the range of 0 to theta degrees and 360-theta to 360 degrees

         if collision not detected:
+            set go_left and go_right to False
             release the scan data lock
             return the decision array with the angular velocity to 0.0 and the linear velocity to 0.1

         else

+            if go_left:
+                set angular velocity to 0.2
+            else if go_right:
+                set angular velocity to -0.2

             normalize the ranges

+            set the values of 0 to 180 degrees that are equal to zero to 1

-            set the values of 360-theta to 360 degrees to negative values
+            set the values of 180 to 360 degrees that are equal to zero to -1

             calculate the sum of the normalized ranges

-            if the sum is less than 0, set the angular velocity to 0.2 and the linear velocity to 0.0
+            if the sum is less than greater than or equal to 0, set the angular velocity to 0.2 and the linear velocity to 0.0 and set go_left to True

-            if the sum is greater than 0, set the angular velocity to -0.2 and the linear velocity to 0.0
+            if the sum is less than 0, set the angular velocity to -0.2 and the linear velocity to 0.0 and set go_right to true

             release the scan data lock